Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

   - Set diagram line style
   - Define your personal keys & buttons for searches and services
   - Quick search at your finger tip
+    -- Tabw Windows and more
+    -- Templates
+    -- Macros
+    -- See error
   - Favorites,..
   - Create powerful SQL queries (tab window, templates, macros and more)
   - Search & Replace, regular expression supported